 Can you plant succulents in just rocks?

 There is another way to answer this question though.
-You could plant succulents directly in pebbles as long as you put a considerable amount of soil as its base layer, according to Succulent Plant Care.
+You could plant succulents directly in pebbles as long as you put a considerable amount of soil as its base layer.
 You need a little bit of soil for the roots to grow.
 Remember, succulents are just like other plants too.

 What are the easiest succulents to grow?